Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Percentage of records automatically deleted in accordance with GDPR (compliance with retention periods)

 With digital visitor registration, the guest receives clear instructions in advance, the sign-in process is faster, and the host is automatically notified.
-This reduces wait times and uncertainty, delivering a consistent welcome experience that fits your brand.
+This delivers a consistent welcome experience that fits your brand.

 Possible KPIs